Pradlerstraße

 The Gnadenbild Mariahilf was transferred to the Kunstkammer of the Saxon sovereign during the turbulent years of the confessional wars, probably to save it from destruction by zealous iconoclasts.
 Almost 65 years later, like its creator before it, it was to find its way to Innsbruck along winding paths.
 When the art-loving Bishop of Passau from the House of Habsburg was a guest at court in Dresden in 1611, he chose Cranach's miraculous painting as a gift and took it with him to his prince-bishop's residence on the Danube.
 His cathedral dean saw it there and was so impressed that he had a copy made for his home altar.
 A pilgrimage cult quickly developed around the picture.

 When the Bishop of Passau became Archduke Leopold V of Austria and Prince of Tyrol seven years later, the popular painting moved with its owner to the court in Innsbruck.
-In order to protect the city during the Thirty Years' War, the painting was frequently taken from the court chapel and displayed for public veneration.
-During these mass prayers, the desperate population of Innsbruck shouted a loud "Mary Help" at the small painting, a practice that had become part of popular belief thanks to the Jesuits.
+His Tuscan wife Claudia de Medici kept the cult of the Virgin Mary in the Italian tradition alive even after his death.
+Both the Servite Church and the Capuchin monastery were given altars and images of the Virgin Mary.
+However, nothing was more popular than Cranach's miraculous image.
+In order to protect the city during the Thirty Years' War, the image was often taken from the court chapel and displayed for public veneration.
+During these mass prayers, the desperate population of Innsbruck shouted a loud "Maria Hilf" ("Mary Help") at the small painting, a practice that had become part of popular belief thanks to the Jesuits.
 In 1647, at the moment of greatest need, the Tyrolean estates swore to build a church around the painting to protect the country from devastation by Bavarian and Swedish troops.
 The fact that the reformed depiction of St Mary, painted by a friend of Martin Luther, was invoked to protect the city from Protestant troops is probably not without a certain irony.

 Although the Mariahilf church was built, the painting was exhibited in 1650 in the parish church of St Jakob within the safe city walls.
 The newly built church received a copy made by Michael Waldmann.
 It was not to be the last of its kind.
 The motif and Cranach's depiction of the Mother of God became extremely popular and can still be found today not only in churches but also on countless private houses.
 Art became a mass phenomenon through these copies.
 The image of the Virgin Mary had migrated from the private property of the Saxon prince to the public sphere.
 Centuries before Andy Warhol and Roy Lichtenstein, Cranach and Dürer had become widely copied artists and their paintings had become part of public space and everyday life.
 The original of the The miraculous image of Mariahilf may hang in St Jacob's Cathedral, but the copy and the parish that grew up around it gave its name to an entire district.